 You need debt help

-Based on your answers, it looks like you’re struggling financially.
+Based on your answers, it looks like you’re struggling.
 We can help you out.
-We’d recommend you get in touch with us for free debt advice.
+Please get in touch with us for free debt advice.

 Use our online debt advice tool for tailored budgeting advice and a personal action plan.